MONEDITA Pendant · 5 Minerals media thumbnails

 Only 1 in stock!

-Piece details
+Piece Details

-Piece dimensions 17×13×3 mm (includes bezel and mineral)
+Piece Dimensions 17×13×3 mm (includes bezel and mineral)

-Mineral disc diameter 13 mm
+Mineral Disc Diameter 13 mm

-Metal 925 Sterling Silver (bezel and setting)
+Metal 925 Silver (bezel and setting)

-Chain 45 cm stainless steel, included
+Chain Stainless steel 45 cm, included

 Treatment Untreated

-Piece type Made to order · 5 mineral options
+Piece Type Made to order · 5 mineral options

 The five available minerals

-Mineral Classification Color Mohs Hardness Traditional association
+Mineral Classification Color Mohs Hardness Traditional Association

 Amethyst Violet quartz (SiO₂) Pale to intense violet 7 Wisdom and tranquility